 Simply rinse and strain twice daily until they sprout and produce a set of leaves.
 On the last day place them by a window and "green" them with sunlight.

 The vertical tray method is one the best ways to sprout broccoli seeds to get beautiful green broccoli sprouts.

 Vertical sprouting involves growing them directly on a sprouting tray (instead of soil) and soaking and draining them once a day in pure water.

 The other option is to sprout them as a microgreen, like wheatgrass, pea shoots or sunflower sprouts, on a soil medium or hydroponic solution.
-You can visit our page on how to grow microgreens for more information on this growing technique.

 The jar sprouting method works fine for producing sprouts, they are just smaller and may be harder to green.
 It is definitely the easier more convenient option to vertical and microgreen sprouting which takes longer.